 Then again, sometimes Guarantee Issue Coverage may be you only option depending the total risk factor involved.

 It is however, better to have a plan in place then none at all.
-Never feel like you can’t request a review from your High Risk agent if your health improves.
+Never feel like you can’t request a review from your independent agent or broker if your health improves.

-If you are age 80 or higher, we recommend self insuring if a guaranteed issue policy is required.
+If you are age 80 or higher, consider self insuring if a guaranteed issue policy is required.
 It becomes very, very expensive at these ages for this kind of coverage.

-If you are young and healthy, take advantage of the best rates while you can.
+If you are young and healthy, take advantage of it and get the best diabetes life insurance rates while you can.
 Life insurance does nothing but go up in cost every year you wait to get the coverage.
-Medical Conditions just drive the rates even higher.
+Medical conditions just drive the rates even higher.
 No time better than now to get it done before it costs more.

-If you have Diabetes or another medical condition, make sure you use these 10 tips to save money and find the best policy for your specific situation.
+If you have Diabetes and/or another medical condition, make sure you use these 10 tips to save money and find the best policy for your specific situation.

 We are here to help you.
 Special Risk Life is a high risk life insurance specialist with access to a huge portfolio of top shelf life insurance companies.
 Let our specialist team go to work for you.